ShangdeHan/Robbie_Platform/ProjectDocument.md

 ## Animation and Visuals(Yiming Peng)

 I found the assets from the unity open source and steam open source.
+And here is an example about animation design: https://github.com/ShangdeHan/ECS189_FinalProject/blob/50874764f480d03281b45317cbe971e79b3d7513/RobbiePlatform/Assets/Scripts/PlayerAnimation.cs#L11

 I added some particle effects in the game to make it more fun and I have inserted a picture to show the mission is accomplished.
 When the Robbie character dies, there will appear a red circle and it keeps shrinking down until it finally disappears, then the character will revive.
 After the character passes each level the next level will automatically appear for the users to play in the next level until they approach the final stage which means the users have passed all the game levels.
 They will eventually see a mission success picture to celebrate the users having completed all the game levels.

 In the aspect of animation, the movement of characters in the game is not coherent, which will give players better control over the speed of characters' movement and make it easier to pass.
 In addition, the visual effect mentioned above can bring players some novel experience that ordinary adventure games don't have, which can make the game experience better.
 The overall animation aspect is very fluent and free, which can give players a good game experience and let them enjoy playing this game.

-**Describe graphic design, and world-building.
+In the graphic design part, I mainly studied tile maps, axes, spikes, dropping stones, which belong to power down to increase the difficulty of clearance for players and make the game more challenging.
+The purpose of creating orbs is a kind of power up, which can help players to pass the test, and also make the graphic part look more gorgeous and attract players.
+My whole game world is built entirely from the perspective of players to think about what kind of global settings I want.
+Understanding the player's mind is the first consideration in playing games.
+Attraction is the fastest way to attract gamers.

 ## Input